-30 Things To Do In The Netherlands – Suggested By Locals
+30 Things To Do In The Netherlands | Local Tips & Insight

 Bike through Amsterdam to find your favorite picturesque spot

-1. Bike Tour To Discover Amsterdam
+1. Amsterdam Bike Tour

-2. Take A Canal Cruise Through Amsterdam
+2. Amsterdam Canal Cruise

 Anne Frank House in Amsterdam

-3. Visit The Anne Frank House
+3. Anne Frank House Visit

 The Anne Frank House is where Anne and her family hid from the Nazis during the Second World War.
+Standing in the small annex, you’ll grasp what Anne and her family endured to evade the Nazis.

 You should book tickets to visit the Anne Frank House well in advance because they rapidly sell out.
 Every Tuesday at 10 am CEST, all tickets become available for a visit six weeks later.

-4. Visit The Red Light District In Amsterdam
+4. Amsterdam Red Light District Tour

-5. Visit The Royal Palace In Amsterdam
+5. Royal Palace Amsterdam Visit

 Vincent van Gogh was a world-famous Dutch painter, and the van Gogh Museum is dedicated to this artist and his work.

 Artis is the zoo in Amsterdam and within walking distance of Amsterdam’s historic city center.
+It offers a unique blend of nature and culture, showcasing diverse wildlife amidst historic buildings and beautiful gardens.

-However, there are many other zoos in The Netherlands, and you can select one depending on where you stay.
-My favorite is Safaripark Beekse Bergen because you can go on a safari in your car in this zoo and come very close to the animals.
-That is quite a remarkable experience.
+My favorite Zoo in The Netherlands is Safaripark Beekse Bergen because you can go on a safari in your car in this zoo and come very close to the animals.

-8. Have A Beer At The Heineken Experience
+8. Heineken Experience Tour

 Heineken is a premium Dutch beer brand that is exported and enjoyed all over the world.
-The Heineken Experience is located in an old Heineken brewery, and here you can learn more about the history of the Heineken brand and its production process.

-9. Try Dutch Street Food Or Snacks
+9. Dutch Street Food Sampling

 The Dutch cuisine is not particularly impressive, and food needs to be, first and foremost, nutritious and inexpensive.